JamieBort/Learning-Directory/README.md

 #### .gitignore
 The [.gitignore](https://github.com/JamieBort/LearningDirectory/blob/master/.gitignore) file.
 This lists all the file types that I do not want this repo to track.
-Currently that list consts of:
+Currently that list consists of:

 ```
 *.DS_Store